MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Remove-AppxPackageAutoUpdateSettings.md

 PS C:\> Remove-AppxPackageAutoUpdateSettings -PackageFullName publisher.package1_1.0.0.0_neutral__8wekyb3d8bbwe
 ```

-This will remove the Auto Update and Repair settings for a specific Windows App that has been installed and registered to the signed-in user.
+This example removes the Auto Update and Repair settings for a specific Windows app that has been installed and registered to the signed-in user.

 ## PARAMETERS